rjmags1/algorithms-practice/leetcode/87_scramble_string.md

 ## Notes:

-- I think this is a very hard problem.
+- I think this is a very hard problem for newcomers or even intermediate algo people.
 It seems like one could follow the directions in the prompt, altering `s1` accordingly.
 Besides the inefficiency associated with that, I could not implement a solution with that approach that passes certain short input test cases, so it might not even be a valid approach at all.
 - To understand this solution it helps to draw out a recursive call tree for each split point in the original string `s1` and consider which characters of `s1` are compared with those of `s2` in the case where we don't swap about the split point, and in the case where we do swap about the split point.
 - In terms of understanding the time complexity, there are <code>O(n<sup>2</sup>)</code> possible substrings in `s1`.
-Each of those substrings can have <code>O(n<sup>2</sup>)</code> swaps and subswaps.
+Each of those substrings can have <code>O(n<sup>2</sup>)</code> substrings which can then be subject to swaps/non-swaps.
+- Here is the logic behind an iterative matrix approach that is in general a useful way of framing complicated problems to make them more manageable:
+    ```
+    Let F(i, j, k) = whether the substring S1[i..i + k - 1] is a scramble of S2[j..j + k - 1] or not
+    Since each of these substrings is a potential node in the tree, we need to check for all possible cuts.
+    Let q be the length of a cut (hence, q < k), then we are in the following situation:

+    S1 [   x1    |         x2         ]
+       i         i + q                i + k - 1

+    here we have two possibilities:

+    S2 [   y1    |         y2         ]
+       j         j + q                j + k - 1

+    or

+    S2 [       y1        |     y2     ]
+       j                 j + k - q    j + k - 1

+    which in terms of F means:

+    F(i, j, k) = for some 1 <= q < k we have:
+     (F(i, j, q) AND F(i + q, j + q, k - q)) OR (F(i, j + k - q, q) AND F(i + q, j, k - q))

+    Base case is k = 1, where we simply need to check for S1[i] and S2[j] to be equal
+    ```